Odds ratio: Relation to relative risk

 As explained in the "Motivating Example" section, the relative risk is usually better than the odds ratio for understanding the relation between risk and some variable such as radiation or a new drug.
 That section also explains that if the rare disease assumption holds, the odds ratio is a good approximation to relative risk and that it has some advantages over relative risk.
-When the rare disease assumption does not hold, the unadjusted odds ratio can overestimate the relative risk, but novel methods can easily use the same data to estimate the relative risk, risk differences, base probabilities, or other quantities.
+When the rare disease assumption does not hold, the unadjusted odds ratio will be greater than the relative risk, but novel methods can easily use the same data to estimate the relative risk, risk differences, base probabilities, or other quantities.

 If the absolute risk in the unexposed group is available, conversion between the two is calculated by:

 where RC is the absolute risk of the unexposed group.

-If the rare disease assumption does not apply, the odds ratio may be very different from the relative risk and can be misleading.
+If the rare disease assumption does not apply, the odds ratio may be very different from the relative risk and should not be interpreted as a relative risk.

-Consider the death rate of men and women passengers when the Titanic sank.
+Consider the death rate of men and women passengers when a ship sank.
 Of 462 women, 154 died and 308 survived.
 Of 851 men, 709 died and 142 survived.
-Clearly a man on the Titanic was more likely to die than a woman, but how much more likely?
+Clearly a man on the ship was more likely to die than a woman, but how much more likely?
 Since over half the passengers died, the rare disease assumption is strongly violated.

 To compute the odds ratio, note that for women the odds of dying were 1 to 2 (154/308).
 For men, the odds were 5 to 1 (709/142).
 The odds ratio is 9.99 (4.99/.5).
 Men had ten times the odds of dying as women.

 For women, the probability of death was 33% (154/462).
 For men the probability was 83% (709/851).
 The relative risk of death is 2.5 (.83/.33).
 A man had 2.5 times a woman's probability of dying.

-Which number correctly represents how much more dangerous it was to be a man on the Titanic?
-Relative risk has the advantage of being easier to understand and of better representing how people think.